Keep Calm and Prepare to Gobble On a New Feast of Privacy, Cyber and AI Laws

 Nov 24, 2025

-In this November edition of Hinshaw’s Privacy, Cyber and AI Decoded, in celebration of the U.S. Thanksgiving holiday, we are recommending that our readers Keep Calm as they are faced with a new surge of legal requirements, regulations and enforcement actions, and Gobble On.
-We are here, except when running in the turkey trot or cooking, to help you assess your Privacy, Cyber and AI risk in response to these changes!
+In this November edition of Hinshaw’s Privacy, Cyber and AI Decoded, in celebration of the US Thanksgiving holiday, we are recommending that our readers Keep Calm as they face a new surge of legal requirements, regulations, and enforcement actions, and Gobble On.
+We are here, except when running in the turkey trot or cooking, to help you assess your Privacy, Cyber, and AI risk in response to these changes!

 Compliance Dates on the Platter!